ImohAmos/ONLINE-PAYMENT-PLATFORM-ANALYSIS-WITH-POWERBI/README.md

 ## Data Modelling
+I created a calender table to allow me to slice and dice the data by date attributes such as weekday, month, quarter, and year if needed
-Power BI automatically connected related tables resulting in a star schema model.
+Power BI automatically created a one-to-many relationship between the ttables resulting in a star schema model.
 The 'Order' table is the fact table of the model.
 The remaining two dimension tables; 'Return' table and 'People' table are connected to the 'Order' table via the common columns: 'order ID' and Region respectively.

 ## Data Analysis and Visuals